-The goals of the foundational B.S. degree, and the more-specialized M.S. degree, are to prepare biology students for many career options, including laboratory and field technicians, scientific sales representatives, project managers in life science and allied health professions, and teachers at the secondary, community college, and university levels.
+The goals of the foundational B.S. degree, and the morespecialized M.S. degree, are to prepare biology students for many career options, including laboratory and field technicians, scientific sales representatives, project managers in life science and allied health professions, and teachers at the secondary, community college, and university levels.
 Recent biology graduates have successfully continued their careers in research, medicine, dentistry, physical therapy, pharmacy, and veterinary medicine.

 Students entering the major must have completed eight semester hours in general chemistry with laboratory, four semester hours in organic chemistry with laboratory, eight semester hours of biology courses (including general biology with laboratory), and one college-level mathematics course (college algebra is not recommended as it will not count toward UIS' general education math requirement).
 The general chemistry and general biology courses taken need to be the introductory sequence for science majors.
-For students completing this course work at UIS, the required courses are BIO 141 Unity of Living Organisms, BIO 241 Biology of Organisms in the Environment, CHE 141 Principles of Chemistry, and CHE 142 Principles of Inorganic Chemistry, CHE 267 Fundamental Organic Reactions, and CHE 268 Experimental Organic Chemistry.
+For students completing this course work at UIS, the required courses are BIO 141 Unity of Living Organisms, BIO 241 Biology of Organisms in the Environment, CHE 141 Principles of Chemistry, and CHE 142 Principles of Inorganic Chemistry, CHE 267 Organic Chemistry I, and CHE 268 Organic Chemistry I Laboratory.
 Up to 12 semester hours of approved lower-division courses may be transferred from an accredited institution of higher education to make up deficiencies.

 Students with junior and senior standing should meet with their assigned Biology advisor before initial registration.
 Students should send an email to bio@uis.edu or contact the department secretary if they do not have an assigned Biology advisor.
 If meeting with the advisor is not possible, students must contact a department representative at registration.
 The student should prepare a plan to ensure that all requirements are being met and discuss this plan with his/her departmental advisor.
-The department recommends that students take BIO 301 General Seminar and CHE 367/368 Organic Chemistry I (and lab) no later than the fall of their junior year.
+The department recommends that students take BIO 301 General Seminar and CHE 267/268 Organic Chemistry I (and lab) no later than the fall of their junior year.

 Students are expected to complete organic chemistry before taking cell biology.
 The department also recommends that CHE 322 Lab Techniques be taken as early as possible following completion of the introductory chemistry sequence.
 BIO 345 and 346 General Microbiology (Lab), BIO 351 Organismal Botany, BIO 361 Comparative Vertebrate Biology, and BIO 371 Principles of Ecology can be taken in the junior year.
 In the senior year, students can take BIO 311 Cell Biology, BIO 381 Genetics and biology electives.
 Cell biology can be taken earlier (e.g., junior year) assuming the organic chemistry requirement has been met.
 It is assumed that students will have completed most of the required Biology sequence before enrolling in the Genetics course.
 Pre-professional students (pre-med, pre-vet, pre-pharmacy, pre-dental) should meet with a Natural Science Division pre-professional advisor when planning their program.
-They should also consult the pre-professional web site: www.uis.edu/preprofessional.
+They should also consult the pre-professional web site: www.uis.edu/ preprofessional/.

-To earn a Biology degree students must have at least a C (2.0) average in the required biology courses (including the biology elective).
+To be able to enroll in upper division courses, students must earn at least a C in BIO 141 and BIO 241.
+To earn a Biology degree, students must have at least a C (2.0) average in the required biology courses (including the biology elective).
 Because writing is a core skill for biologists, students must earn at least a C to receive credit in BIO 301 General Seminar.
 Those performing below this level (C- or lower) are required to complete a writing skills development program.